amd/HPCTrainingDock/README.md

 or connect your VNC viewer to localhost:<port_number> with password <password>
 ```
 From the above output, take note of the `<password>`.

-6. To encrypt the network traffic, pass the VNC connection through ssh tunnel by going on your local system and running
+6. To encrypt the network traffic, pass the VNC connection through the ssh tunnel by going on your local system and running
 ```bash
 ssh -L 5950:localhost:5950 -N -f <username>@Remoteserver
 ```

-where, the `<username>` is the username you use to ssh into the `Remoteserver`.
+where `<username>` is the username you use to ssh into the `Remoteserver`.

 ---------------------------------------------------------------------------------------------------------------
 #### Method 2